SimformSolutionsPvtLtd/SSSwiftyGo/README.md

 ------------------
 [CocoaPods](http://cocoapods.org)
 ------------------
-To integrate SSMediaLibrary into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate SSSwiftyGo into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```ruby
 pod 'SwiftyGo'
 ```